 Home health claims are suitable for Medicare coverage, and appeal if they have been denied, if they meet the following criteria:

-The patient is homebound.
-This criterion is met if leaving home requires a considerable and taxing effort which may be shown by the patient needing personal assistance, or the help of a wheelchair or crutches, etc. Occasional but infrequent "walks around the block” are allowable.
+- The patient is homebound.
+This criterion is generally met if non-medical absences from home are infrequent and leaving home requires a considerable and taxing effort, which may be shown by the patient needing personal assistance, or the help of a wheelchair or crutches, etc. Occasional “walks around the block” are allowable.
 Attendance at an adult day care center or religious services is not an automatic bar to meeting the homebound requirement.

 If the triggering conditions above are met, the beneficiary is entitled to Medicare coverage for home health services.
 There is no coinsurance or deductible.
 Home health services include:

-To the extent permitted in regulations, part-time or intermittent services of a home health aide.
+- Part-time or intermittent services of a home health aide, and;

-There is no legal limit to the duration of the Medicare home health benefit, Medicare coverage is available for necessary home care even if it is to extend over a long period of time.
+- There is no legal limit to the duration of the Medicare home health benefit.
+Medicare coverage is available for medically necessary home care even if it is to extend over a long period of time.

-The doctor is the patient’s most important ally.
-If it appears that Medicare coverage will be denied, ask the doctor to help demonstrate that the standards above are met.
+- The doctor is the patient’s most important ally.
+If it appears that Medicare coverage will be denied, ask the doctor to help demonstrate that the criteria above are met.
 Home care services should not be ended or reduced unless it has been ordered by the doctor.

 2. Contact your treating physician, inform him or her of what is happening, and ask for support of the need for the services currently ordered.
 The treating physician should be the person who decides whether home health services are necessary and whether they should be reduced or terminated.